WELCOME TO ENGLISH 12

 Emerging Modernism (1901-1950)

-Field Trip: Othello by Shakespeare at the Guthrie Theater in Minneapolis (tickets sponsored by Guthrie Theater and Education Foundation)
+Last year 's field trip to see Othello by Shakespeare at the Guthrie Theater in Minneapolis (tickets sponsored by Guthrie Theater and Education Foundation)

 See Absolute Shakespeare for background information and summaries.